Lynx-Shortener/Lynx/README.md

 # Lynx

-## DISCLAIMER

-This is still indev.
-A variety of security features are yet to be implemented.
-This is not production ready yet.

 ## About

-A fullstack application to shorten your URLs.
+A fullstack application using the MEVN stack to shorten your URLs.

 I've tried a variety of URL shorteners but didn't find any with the functionality I wanted so I made my own.